-Apart from the details disclosed in this note, no Director has entered into a material contract with the Company or the Group since the end of the previous financial year and there were no material contracts involving Directors' interests existing at year-end.
+Apart from the details disclosed in this note, no director has entered into a material contract with the Company or the Group since the end of the previous financial year and there were no material contracts involving directors' interests existing at year-end.

 Mr Barry Lewin is the founder and Managing Director of SLM Corporate.
-During the year, SLM Corporate has acted as corporate advisor for Clean TeQ in its IPO and also provided advisory services on an arms length basis.
+During the current year, SLM Corporate has acted as corporate advisor for Clean TeQ providing advisory services on an arms length basis.
+SLM acted as an advisor to Clean TeQ in its IPO and also provided advisory services on an arms length basis in the previous financial year.
+Amounts were billed based on normal market rates for such services and were due and payable under normal payment terms.
 Total fees paid/payable to SLM Corporate whilst Mr Barry Lewin was a Director of the Company are as follows:

-Consolidated Company 2008
+Consolidated Company

-2008 2007
+2009 2008 2009 2008

-\$'000 \$'000 \$'000
+\$'000 \$'000 \$'000 \$'000

-Total fees paid / payable 385 - 385
+Total fees paid / payable 45 385 45 385

-(b) Equity instruments of Directors
+(b) Equity instruments of directors